 - WLanguage is not case sensitive.

-- The name of WLanguage functions is in English.
-It is available in French.
+- WLanguage functions are in English.
+They are also available in French.

-- A prefix is used to group WLanguage functions by family ("Win" for functions that handle windows, "email" for functions that handle emails, etc.).
+- A prefix is used to group WLanguage functions by family ("Win" for functions that manipulate windows, "email" for functions that manipulate emails, etc.).

 - Select the "Display" Button control with the mouse.